Installation#

 The first step is the installation of homebrew.
 Access the homebrew site to know how to install it.

-We recommend installing the python3 from brew, also install OpenMP (we use it):
+We recommend installing Python 3 from brew, and also installing OpenMP (we use it):

 brew install python3 libomp

-If you are working with an Apple Silicon Mac, you also have to install the hdf5:
+If you are working with an Apple Silicon Mac, you also have to install hdf5:

 brew install hdf5